GoogleCloudPlatform/workflows-demos/cloud-run-jobs/README.md

 ./deploy-parallel-job.sh
 ```

-The job processes data from an input file in Cloud Storage in the location
+The job processes data input files in a Cloud Storage bucket
-`gs://input-[PROJECT_ID]/input_file.txt`.
+`gs://input-[PROJECT_ID]`.

 ## Deploy the workflow